OwlCyberDefense/clip/README.md

 To add a new ISO, first add an appropriate kickstart to the `kickstart/<productname>` directory.
-Since this build system generates and manages yum repos we must "muck around" with the kickstart so ensure it has the `#REPO-REPLACEMENT-PLACEHOLDER` line somewhere near the top.
+Since this build system generates and manages yum repos we must make changes to the kickstart, so ensure it has the `#REPO-REPLACEMENT-PLACEHOLDER` line somewhere near the top.

 **Note**: the string `#REPO-REPLACEMENT-PLACEHOLDER` *must* appear in the